 Oxidase enzymes play a vital role in the electron transport system during aerobic respiration.
-Cytochrome oxidase catalyzes the oxidation of a reduced cytochrome by O_2 , resulting in the formation of H_2O or H_2O_2 .
+Cytochrome oxidase catalyzes the oxidation of a reduced cytochrome by O_2 , resulting in the formation of usually H_2O or sometimes H_2O_2 .
 Aerobic bacteria, as well as some facultative anerobes and microaerophiles, exhibit oxidase activity.
 The oxidase test differentiates between the Enterobacteriaceae, which are oxidase-negative, and members of the genus Pseudomonas, which are oxidase-positive.